The #1 Worst Menu Option at 41 Popular Restaurants

 We're usually on board with spicy food, mainly because capsaicin—the compound that makes your tongue hurt so good—is a known metabolism-booster.
 But this jalapeño-, pepper-jack cheese-, and habañero-topped burger is most definitely an exception to the rule.
 Not only does it fill your belly with half a day’s calories, but it also has more salt than 27 saltine crackers—which is more than an entire day’s worth!
 Next time you’re at Carl’s, order the All-Natural Burger sans mayo instead, and raise the heat with an addition of jalapeño coins.

-The combination of four types of meat skyrockets this sandwich’s calorie, fat, and sodium count beyond reason.
+Panera’s Steak & White Cheddar Panini contains 1,000 fewer miligrams of sodium than their Italian sandwich, but it earned our worst spot because it’s higher in calories, fat, saturated fat, trans fat, carbs, and sugar.
 If you can’t bear to part with this sad excuse for a lunchtime classic, at least order the half-portion and pair it with a house salad—your waistline and blood pressure with thank you.
 For even more ways to slim down and get fit, check out these 42 Ways to Lose 5 Inches of Belly Fat.

 The J.J.
 Gargantuan